-Across the water, no children hover by the pillars tugging on the chains between them, nor do they harass the gulls to make them squawk.
-Nor can I see the seaweed and barnacles attached at the base of the wharf, though there they must be, swooshing and feeding and filtering, just below the lapped tide-line.
-No other boats—none puttering,drifting, or moored—are anywhere to be seen, not even beyond the bridge, which is ahead, to my right.
-No need for the keeper in his keeper house to pull the lever, twist a wheel, and pry an artery apart for the occasional proud vessel to breeze through.
-No horns blast.
+No children hover by the concrete pillars of the waterfront, tugging on the chains between them, or harass the squawking gulls.
+Nor do I see the seaweed and barnacles attached at the base of the wharf, which must be there, swooshing and feeding and filtering just below the surface.
+No other boats—puttering,drifting, or moored—are anywhere to be seen, not even beyond the bridge, which is far off to my right.
+No need for the keeper in his keeper house to pull the lever, twist a wheel, and pry the bridge apart for the occasional proud ship to breeze through.
 I see and think about only the simplest ordinary things: the faraway shore with its chains, the silent pillars, billowy trees in the park, the empty tourist swings by the water.
 And all the shiny waves between.

-The sky bathes me with summer blue.
-I’ve stopped rowing.
+The sky welcomes me with summer blue, and I stop rowing.
 Nobody asks anything of me or about me.
 This is contentment: the perfect moment.

 (Almost sleepy is how I feel.)

-Through rowlocks, I’ve drawn the oars and lay them across my knees.
-The boat turns, groaning, ever-so-gently, within a muddy blue-green swirl, the smallest of the ocean’s eddies.
+Through rowlocks I draw up the oars and lay them across my knees.
+The boat turns, creaking, ever-so-gently, along the subtle swirl of an ocean’s lesser eddy.

-There’s the bridge, my destination, I suppose, and above the bridge, glancing up, I marvel at the bluer-than-blue sky, a cerulean dome—if one were to track its course, one would spill over into the open sea, eventually.
+I look to the bridge, my former destination, and then above the bridge, glancing up, I marvel at the bluer-than-blue sky, a cerulean dome.
+If one were to follow that sky, one would eventually spill into the open sea.

-A horizontal streak, a slash across the sky–quite high and so faint as to seem insubstantial: A line that should not be there.
-I squint against the brightness.
+A horizontal streak cuts across the sky–quite high and so faint as to seem insubstantial.
+A line that should not be there, I think, squinting up at the brightness.
 A contrail?
-No. Bluish, though not so pure a blue—a thought that disappointments.
-Along its top, tiny tufts gather into a long, swooped shape.
-With such a tepid differentiation in color, I suspect what I see may not be real.
+No. It is bluish, but not as blue as the sky, a thought that disappointments.
+All along the top, tiny tufts gather into a long, swooping shape, and yet with such a subtle difference in color, I think that what I’m seeing may not be real.

-The frothy band crisps as I watch.
+But the frothy band crisps as I watch.
 This is real.
-Impossibly high, lofty winds shear a line of foam, so delicate, so diminutive, it’s almost too flimsy for comprehension.
-And while this has truly been a perfect, perfect day—the sun still shines warm upon my face—a lusty cataclysm of water looms in the east, shudderingly silent, brushing the heavens with its frothy lips.
-Closer and closer, it approaches… the mountain blots out the sky with darker shades of blue.
+Impossibly high, lofty winds shear a line of foam, so minuscule, it is almost too tiny to perceive.
+And while this is a perfect day—the sun still shines warm upon my face and arms—the largest tsunami imaginable looms in the east, closer and closer, shudderingly silent, brushing the heavens with its frothy lips.
+As it approaches, a mountain of water blots out my sky with muted shades of blue.

-Nowhere to hide, no one to protect, I sit alone in my rowboat.
-Barely perceptibly, the wave tips and lunges, and I am struck with a sickening dread….
+Nowhere to hide, nobody to protect, I sit alone in my rowboat.
+Barely perceptible, the wave tips and lunges, and I am struck with a sickening dread…

-(But the sensation passes quickly, as all must and do.)
+(But this sensation passes quickly, as all must and do.)

-I am afloat in a sunny rowboat on a glistening stretch of water.
-My sky narrows to a close.
+I am afloat in a sunny rowboat on glistening water while the sky narrows to a close.
 Lying back, eerily calm, I wait for the deafening roar, a mountain to fall on my head, smothering everything I am and have ever been under its drear immensity.

-But, just at the end, a whisper: “How do you suppose it will feel… to push up through a mile of black water?”
+But just before the end, a whisper: “How do you suppose it will feel to push up through a mile of black water?”